tadq/wails-build-action-upd/README.md

 IMPORTANT: this is copy of the repo to perform quick fix for Mac builds.

-USE original and do not use this:
+DO not use this.
+Use original:

 dAppServer/wails-build-action@v2